-We are offering \$450,000,000 of ordinary shares (including in the form of American Depositary Shares, or ADSs), in a global offering.
+We are offering \$500,000,000 of ordinary shares (including ordinary shares represented by American Depositary Shares, or ADSs), in a global offering.

-We are offering ordinary shares in the form of an equal number of ADSs in the United States and certain countries outside of the European Economic Area, or the EEA, which we refer to as the U.S. offering.
-Each ADS represents one ordinary share with a nominal value of 0.10 per share.
+We are offering ordinary shares represented by ADSs in the United States and certain countries outside of the European Economic Area, or the EEA, which we refer to as the U.S. offering.
+Each ADS represents one ordinary share with a nominal value of €0.10 per share.
 We are offering ordinary shares in the EEA in a concurrent private placement to any legal entity which is a qualified investor within the meaning of the Regulation 2017/1129 of the European Parliament and of the Council of June 14, 2017, as superseded or amended, or the Prospectus Regulation, which we refer to as the European private placement.